Useful Phone Numbers

 There are 22 WE-Cycle stations in Aspen – locations can be found at www.we-cycle.org

-Downtowner – free rides in downtowns Aspen – download the app.
-Search Downtowner in the App Store.
+Downtowner – free rides in downtown Aspen – download the app, search Downtowner in the App Store.

 For Locals: CommuterConnect.Net

 The Commuter Connect Rideshare System is a quick, secure, and personal way to find all your commuting options.
 Using your home and work addresses, you can find a carpool, or bus that matches your commute and search for nearby commuters looking for carpool, biking, or walking partners.
 This rideshare portal is a powerful and convenient way to track all your commuting activity.

 Aspen Snowmass ( Aspen Skiing Company) is thrilled to offer tubing facilities at Snowmass for the winter season.
 The multiple lanes are lift-served and carved into The Meadows at Elk Camp, with lighting facilities to illuminate the runs at night during Ullr Nights festivities.

 Tubing at Snowmass opens December 20, 2019 and will be open every day through April 5, 2020 in conjunction with winter lift operations, as well as during Ullr Nights.
 You may purchase a tubing-only ticket or a combo ticket including access to both tubing and the Breathtaker Alpine Coaster.
 Click the link to seeing prices.

 Must be at least 38" tall to ride.
 One person per tube.
 Reservations are strongly encouraged!
 Call 866-857-8769 or buy online to reserve.